arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 *****

 --{{5}}--
-We'll talk more about dot notation in the next section, but for now --  Dot notation means adding more information about your data, for example, by including the table name the column comes from.
+We'll talk more about dot notation in the next section, but for now:
+Dot notation means adding more information about your data, for example, by including the table name the column comes from.
 This practice will prepare you for using multiple data sources in your queries.
 In the example above, we do this by specifying that each column that we're requesting comes from the products table.
 This one may make more sense as we go along.

 {{6}}
 *****